1) What causes psoriasis?

 Natural sunlight can have a positive effect on psoriasis.
 The long-known benefits of sunlight provided the basis for the development of ultraviolet light therapy for treating psoriasis and other skin diseases.
 Psoriasis certainly gets better with ultraviolet light.
 The more sun, the better it gets, and wintertime often worsens the condition due to less sun.
 Sunlight and ultraviolet light slow the rapid growth of skin cells.
 The Sivas Kangal Thermal Center is the most suitable place for treatment due to its access to natural ultraviolet rays thanks to its high altitude from sea level (1650 mt).
-Statistics shows us that the Kangal Treatment Center receives direct sunlight 280 days of the year which is perfectly suitable for the patients with its 6 outdoor pools.
+Statistics show us that the Kangal Treatment Center receives direct sunlight 280 days of the year which is perfectly suitable for patients with its 6 outdoor pools.

 11) Will psoriasis cause my hair to fall out?

-Psoriasis itself will not cause the hair to fall out, however, very thick scales in the scalp can entrap hair and as you attempt to remove the scales you can loose hair in the process.
+Psoriasis itself will not cause the hair to fall out, however, very thick scales in the scalp can entrap hair and as you attempt to remove the scales you can lose hair in the process.
 In addition, some medications such as salicylic acid can temporarily damage the hair.
 You can expose your scalp to the water by lying on the surface as well as by using a snorkel.

 12) Is it a must to stay for a 21 day period?

 It is totally NOT a must but it is STRONGLY ADVISED in order to get the optimal results that nature has to offer.
 Not only is it important to expose your body to physical contact with the ‘doctor fish’, but it is also vital to obtain the advantages provided by other factors such as sunbathing, drinking the selenium-enriched spa water on an empty stomach and having the Jacuzzi effect of the spa.
 Previous research and investigation have been carried out on a 21-day patient schedule.